indexeddbshim/IndexedDBShim/README.md

     meaning with `node-sqlite3`.
 You can make the escaping more lax, e.g., if your file system is case-sensitive, or you could make it more stringent.
-- __unescapeDatabaseName__ - Not used internally; usable as a convenience method for unescaping strings formatted per our default escaping conventions
+- __unescapeDatabaseName__ - Not used internally; usable as a convenience method for unescaping strings formatted per our default escaping conventions.
 - __databaseCharacterEscapeList__ - When this property and
     `escapeDatabaseName` are not overridden, the following characters will be escaped by default, even though IndexedDB has no such restrictions,